 Exercise, and especially exercise done toward a goal and with a team, has been clinically proven to promote the mindset needed to stay sober and reduce the risk of relapse.
 Training for this role will include an overview of the causes and treatment for addiction, with an emphasis on the physical, emotional, and mental health benefits of exercise in early recovery.

-The first-year post-addiction treatment relapse rate is 40-60%.
-You will be part of bringing that number down!
+The first-year post-addiction treatment relapse rate is 40-60%, and since the pandemic, the number of overdose deaths has been climbing.
+You will be part of bringing those numbers down!
 Together, we will support recovery.
 Together, we will change lives.

 Bringing the healing power of exercise to addiction recovery communities.

 Training for an endurance event with the support of a team is a metaphor for recovery from substance use disorders and for life.
 Strides in Recovery brings this life changing experience to residential addiction treatment facilities, sober living homes, PHPs, IOPs, Alano Clubs, and others throughout the recovery community.